VA Ann Arbor Healthcare System

 VA Ann Arbor Healthcare System - Substance Abuse Treatment in Ann Arbor, MI

 Va Ann Arbor Healthcare System is an addiction treatment center located at 2215 Fuller Road in the 48105 zip code in Ann Arbor, MI.
-Va Ann Arbor Healthcare System provides the following rehab services: rehab for people with trauma, drug rehab for vets and co-occurring addiction and mental health treatment.
-Some of the additional services that Va Ann Arbor Healthcare System offers consist of housing services, self-help groups and mentoring.
-Va Ann Arbor Healthcare System also provides alcohol detoxification, inpatient opioid detoxification and residential benzodiazepines detox.
-Ancillary services provided by Va Ann Arbor Healthcare System include marital/couples counseling, substance use education and counseling for groups.
+Va Ann Arbor Healthcare System provides the following rehab services: rehab for people with trauma, dual diagnosis treatment and drug rehab for veterans.
+Some of the additional services that Va Ann Arbor Healthcare System offers consist of social skills training, group meetings and HIV early intervention.
+Va Ann Arbor Healthcare System also provides inpatient alcohol detoxification, inpatient opioid detoxification and residential benzodiazepines detoxification.
+Ancillary services provided by Va Ann Arbor Healthcare System include counseling for families, group counseling and vocational training.

 Located at: 2215 Fuller Road, Ann Arbor, MI 48105